Quchan: History

 Since 1316, when the first law of national division was approved, Quchan was recognized as one of the seven provinces of Greater Khorasan along with the cities of Bojnourd, Birjand, Sabzevar, Gonabad, Mashhad and Torbat-e Heydarieh.
 Separated.

 Ninth province

 The ninth province was one of the 10 provinces of Iran, which was designated as the ninth province in January 1915, with the amendment of the law on the division of the country.
 This province included the cities of Quchan, Sabzevar, Gonabad, Bojnourd, Birjand, Torbat Heydariyeh and Mashhad (the capital of the province).

 City expansion

 In 1895, after the earthquake of the previous year, the current city was built 12 km from the old city with the help of Mohammad Nasser Khan Shoa al-Dowleh, the head of the Zafranlu tribe and Russian engineers.
 During the reign of Reza Shah, the silo building, the water source and the arch bridge (Atrak Bridge) were built by the Germans in Quchan.

 Demographics

+Ethnicity

+The majority of the people in Quchan are Khorasani Kurdish people of the Zafaranlu tribe, who once spoke Kurdish, now speak Khorasani Turkish.